Dragon Awards: History

 The Dragon Awards were first presented in 2016, created on the occasion of the 30th anniversary of Dragon Con to "recognize excellence in all things Science Fiction and Fantasy."
-In 2018, 11,000 voters cast a ballot.
-They are given out annually at Dragon Con in Atlanta, Georgia.
+By 2018, 11,000 voters cast a ballot, given out annually at Dragon Con in Atlanta, Georgia.

-The finalist shortlist for the first Dragon Awards was announced on August 11, 2016, and the winners were announced on September 4 that year.
+A distinct feature of the awards, there is a diverse set of subgenera on the ballot.

-A unique feature of the Awards is that it runs a diverse set of subgenera.
+The finalists for the first Dragon Awards were announced on August 11, 2016, and the winners were announced on September 4 that year.

-In 2017, nominated authors Allison Littlewood, John Scalzi, and N.K.
-Jemisin asked Dragon Con to remove their names from the ballot; John Scalzi shortly reconsidered and remained in the contest.
-However, the coordinators of the Dragon Awards initially refused to remove other authors' names from the running, which generated criticism across blogs and science fiction related publications, ultimately leading the organizers to comply with nominee wishes when they desire to abstain.
+In 2017, nominated authors Allison Littlewood, John Scalzi, and N. K. Jemisin asked Dragon Con to remove their names from the ballot; Scalzi subsequently reconsidered and remained in the contest.
+However, the coordinators of the Dragon Awards initially refused to remove the other authors' names from the running, which generated criticism across blogs and science fiction related publications, ultimately leading the organizers to comply with nominee wishes when they desire to abstain.